percona/percona-xtradb-cluster/doc/source/security/encrypt-traffic.rst

 This variable is not dynamic and so cannot be changed on runtime.
-To enable automatic configuration of SSL encryption, set ``pxc-encrypt-cluster-traffic=ON`` in the the ``[mysqld]`` section of the :file:`my.cnf` file, and restart the cluster. (default is disabled there-by using non-secured channel for replication).
+To enable automatic configuration of SSL encryption, set ``pxc-encrypt-cluster-traffic=ON`` in the the ``[mysqld]`` section of the :file:`my.cnf` file, and restart the cluster (by default it is disabled there-by using non-secured channel for replication).

 .. note:: Setting ``pxc-encrypt-cluster-traffic=ON`` has effect of applying
           the following settings in :file:`my.cnf` configuration file::